José María de Torrijos y Uriarte: The liberal triennium (1820–1823)

 He left the prison thanks to the triumph of the Rafael del Riego uprising that on February 29, 1820, led to the proclamation of the Constitution of 1812 in Murcia.
 King Fernando VII, after being forced to accept the Constitutional Monarchy, tried to attract Torrijos to his side and offered to transfer him to Madrid with the position of colonel of the regiment that bore his name, but Torrijos flatly refused.
 Which was worth the marginalization of any responsibility on the part of the "moderate" liberal governments.

 He supported the patriotic societies defended by the liberals "exaltados" and was inducted in June 1820 into the famous Fontana de Oro and in the Lovers of the Constitutional Order.
 Torrijos and other "exalted" Liberals created a secret society known as La Comunería, whose purpose was to defend the Constitution, and which shortly before the end of Trienio was split between a "radical" sector linked to the newspaper "Zurriago" and that of the "constitutional comuneros", of which Torrijos was a part.

-When the royalist uprisings took place, Torrijos participated in the war against the royalist parties in Navarre and in Catalonia – where he was the lieutenant of General Espoz and Mina -, which earned him the promotion to Field Marshall by order of the "exalted" government of Evaristo San Miguel.
+When the royalist uprisings took place, Torrijos participated in the war against the royalist parties in Navarre and in Catalonia – where he was the lieutenant of General Francisco Espoz y Mina -, which earned him the promotion to Field Marshall by order of the "exalted" government of Evaristo San Miguel.
 Shortly thereafter, on February 28, 1823, he was appointed Minister of War but failed to take office when the king revoked the "exalted" government of which Torrijos was a part.